clifford2/nginx-demo-container/README.md

 podman stop nginx-demo-red nginx-demo-blue nginx-demo-green
 ```

-An example Kubernetes manifest is also available in `k8s.yaml`.
+An example Kubernetes manifests are also available in `k8s-{version}.yaml`.

 ## License & Disclaimer